 - They constantly keep updating the Indian MEA office, about the developments.

-Here is the eligibility criteria for becoming an IFS Officer:
+Here are the eligibility criteria for becoming an IFS Officer:

 - Candidates must be a citizen of India, Nepal, or Bhutan.